Hasibul Hasan

 Biography

-His work makes several key contributions to the field.
-He has conducted the first comprehensive global assessment of IAS requirements across 145 regions, providing a crucial benchmark for policymakers.
-Furthermore, his research offers a definitive verdict on the e-hydrogen versus e-methane debate for bulk electricity balancing, demonstrating that storage cost is a more decisive factor than round-trip efficiency.
-He also quantifies the significant financial and physical risks of under-planning energy systems with weather data of insufficient length.
+Hasan’s work has already made significant contributions to the field.
+He conducted the first comprehensive global assessment of IAS requirements across 145 regions, providing a crucial benchmark for energy security against multi-year energy droughts.
+His research also offers a definitive conclusion on the e-hydrogen versus e-methane debate for bulk electricity balancing, demonstrating that storage cost is often a more decisive factor than round-trip efficiency.
+Currently, he is expanding this framework to stress-test global energy systems against future climate tipping points.

 Researcher information